-I gave my list of criteria and reasons and realized that disguised under my resistance is my belief at a very core level.
-If you really want to be a business owner, it is your responsibility to create your own business plan.
+I gave my list of criteria and reasons.
+I started to realize that disguised under my resistance is my belief at a very core level that if you really want to be a business owner, it is your responsibility to create your own business plan.

 I also believe that until you have actually gone through the process of trying to put your business idea down on paper and explain what your vision is to yourself you will never be able to explain it to someone else.
 Not me, not the bank, not your future employees and certainly not to your potential clients.

 You need to live and breathe your business plan.
 Try to estimate what your sales might be and how much it will cost to fulfill those orders.
 Write down where you going to find the people who want what you have and who those people might be.
-Most importantly, create a projected cash flow to find out how long you can survive on your current funds.
-It will take time while you are trying to get your first clients.
-Then assign numbers to your vision to figure out how much it will cost to get your business launched.
+Most importantly is to create a projected cash flow so you can see how long you can survive on your current funds while you are trying to get your first clients.
+Assign numbers to your vision and figure out how much it is going to cost you to get this baby called your business born.
 The research you do in the beginning trying to put your financial plan together will only make you a stronger business owner.

 If you are just starting out and you have never written a business plan the SBA website has an incredible amount of free information.
 I will caution you not to go crazy and bogged down in the process; your business plan is for you to work out the details of your business.
 You will change your plan, modify your plan and update your plan as you find what works and what doesn’t work the way you thought.
 It is not something you will ever finish.

-By the way, if you have been in business for a while and you haven’t looked at your business plan.
-Now is a good time to dust it off and dig in to see how you’re doing.
+By the way, if you have been in business for a while and you haven’t looked at your business plan lately, now is a good time to dust it off and dig in to see how you’re doing.

 You do have a business plan don’t you?